WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 WELCOME TO CAUX & INTRODUCTION TO OUR EXHIBITIONS

-A warm welcome to everyone to the Caux community, setting the tone for the week ahead.
+A warm and interactive welcome to everyone to the Caux community, setting the tone for the week ahead.
 It’s a chance to kick off our time in Caux together, discover the Caux Palace and Initiatives of Change and find out who's in the house.

 You get an overview of the week’s themes and structure, and learn what to expect from the journey ahead.